Towards a people and planet-oriented (digital) transition in Europe : Platform cooperatives and their fundamental role in the context of recovery

 These alternative platforms have proven their value for the resilience of territories once again in the framework of the covid19 crisis.
 The lockdown of populations has brought new challenges for organizing local solidarity, re-organizing supply chains, identifying available housing for workers, local production of protection equipment, etc.

-of the platforms makes them a key success factor for sustainable digital transition able to respond also to future crisis.
+The replicability of the platforms makes them a key success factor for sustainable digital transition able to respond also to future crisis.

 An increasing number of cities and regions have been and are developing partnerships with platform coop initiatives or are looking for instruments to set up or reinforce this cooperation.
 Moreover, platform cooperativism is also increasingly becoming a means to strengthen solidarity between local communities and territories within Member States or even at European level.

 However, a lot remains to be done so that platform coops can compete on a level playing field with dominant platforms and are able to attain sustainable economic models.

 1. Examples for such platform cooperatives (and their federations) are Coopcycle, Pwiic or Open Food Network.
 The contribution of the platformcoops to the local resilience in Europe has been documented in a webinar, hosted by the DG grow of the european commission in the following webinar